plinder-org/plinder/docs/dataset.md

 #### Protein similarity dataset (`scores/`)

-TODO

-Tables that contains all the protein similarity scores used in calculating the similarity between two proteins.
+Tables that contains all the protein or pocket similarity scores used in calculating the similarity between two systems.

 ```bash
 |-- search_db=apo